Explore the program:

 Dante’s Inferno by Vikram Puri

 Major medieval authors differed on their assessment of Brutus.
 Dante puts Brutus and Cassius in the lowest circle of hell alongside Judas.
 Chaucer, in “The Monk’s Tale,” deems Caesar a victim betrayed by “false Brutus.”
-Shakespeare departs from medieval tradition by elevating Brutus to the level of an intellectual, ambivalent politician, torn between their private affection for Caesar and duty to the polity.
+Shakespeare departs from medieval tradition by elevating Brutus to the level of an intellectual, ambivalent politician, torn between private affection for Caesar and duty to the polity.

 Plutarch’s Caesar is more inclined to tyranny than Shakespeare’s Caesar, who leaves us guessing—would he have accepted the crown if it were again offered to him?
-Other of Shakespeare’s embellishments to Plutarch’s narrative include Caesar’s deafness, the details of Brutus’s and Antony’s speeches, and the character of Lucius, Brutus’ servant.
+Other of Shakespeare’s embellishments to Plutarch’s narrative include Caesar’s deafness, the details of Brutus’s and Antony’s speeches, and the character of Lucius, Brutus’s servant.
 He also compresses the timeline to increase the pace and tension of the story.

 Themes and Concepts